bmrf/tron/README.md

     \resources\stage_7_wrap-up\email_report\SwithMailSettings.xml

 Specify your SMTP server, username, and password.
 After specifying your settings you can use the -er flag to have Tron send the email report.
-If you used the `-gsl` flag (generate summary logs) then `tron_removed_files.txt` and `tron_removed_programs.txt` will be attached as well.
+The summary logs (`tron_removed_files.txt` and `tron_removed_programs.txt`) will be attached as well.

 Keep in mind the username and password for the email account will be stored in PLAIN TEXT so don't leave it lying around on a system you don't trust.